greifadler/greifadler/README.md

 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat-square&logo=python&logoColor=white)
 ![Docker](https://img.shields.io/badge/Docker-2496ED?style=flat-square&logo=docker&logoColor=white)

+My name is Fabi and my heart beats for IT.
+In addition to IT, I have a great interest in the health sector, which is why I am studying health informatics.
+In my spare time, I enjoy photography, designing and developing web/mobile applications.
+I mostly use Kotlin, Jetpack Compose, Spring, JavaScript, React, NodeJS or SwiftUI for this..

 - **IT Security Enthusiast**: In my spare time, I love working with IT security.
 Our data needs to be protected, especially in the healthcare sector.
 - **Healthcare and Digitalization Advocate**: There are thousands of diseases, but only one health.
 According to this motto, I aim to preserve and improve our health with the aid of digitalization.